felixbriones/XXD-Rust-Edition/README.md

 # XXD-Rust-Edition
-A Rust-based clone of the XXD utility
+My first Rust project: A Rust-based clone of the XXD utility.
+Developed at the suggestion of "Low Level Learning" to learn the fundamentals of the Rust language